‘Flash mob’ robberies roiling U.S. retailers, traumatizing workers

 “This is a real issue that hurts and scares real people,” she said during an earnings call last week.
 “This is traumatizing for our associates and is unacceptable.”

-It also exposes the limitations of security mainstays like cameras, electronic tags and even a well-positioned security guard, which might deter a shoplifter but have little efficacy against an unruly crowd.
+It also exposes the limitations of security mainstays such as cameras, electronic tags and even a well-positioned security guard, which might deter a shoplifter but have little efficacy against an unruly crowd.

 Law enforcement officials say social media is increasingly playing a role in the organization and promotion of such events.
 Several recent store robberies in the San Francisco area, including at Burberry, Bloomingdale’s, Yves Saint Laurent, Walgreens and Fendi, were likely organized on social media apps, said Fran Clader, director of communications for the California Highway Patrol, which has a task force dedicated to investigating organized retail theft.